vikesh-raj/jmespath/README.md

 document and transform it into another JSON document through a JMESPath expression.

-This project is derived from the go port of the JMESPATH, [go-jmespath](https://github.com/jmespath/go-jmespath)
+This project is derived from the go port of the JMESPath, [go-jmespath](https://github.com/jmespath/go-jmespath)

 Using go-jmespath is really easy.
 There's a single function